thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-3.rst

 As usual we will show this via giving an isomorphism, so we must make comparison maps forward and back.
-However, we discovered we could only define the backwards map *over all of* ``S¹``.
+However, we discovered we had to define the backwards map *over all of* ``S¹``.
-A similar difficulty will arise when we try to show that the composition of the comparison maps are identities.
-Thus from now on we only work over ``S¹``.

 We already have ``windingNumber``, the forwards comparison map, which gives us a map ``loopSpace S¹ base → ℤ`` when applied to ``base``.